VEZY/MultiScaleTreeGraph.jl/docs/src/the_mtg/mtg_concept.md

 ### Attributes

 Attributes are used to attach data about a node.
-The MTG standard for the `.mtg` file format specifies that attributes can be of type a integer, real or character only.
+The MTG standard for the `.mtg` file format specifies that attributes can be of type integer, real or character only.
 But in Julia it is also possible to use any type (e.g. a DataFrame, a user type...).
 As soon as you don't plan to write it to the disk it is completely fine.

+!!! note
+    `MultiScaleTreeGraph.jl` does not check if the attributes are in the correct format when writing to disk.
+The user should check before writing.
+This is because the package allows all types for attribues, so we cannot filter on type.

 [^1]: The SVG was made by [Kelvin13](https://commons.wikimedia.org/wiki/User:Kelvin13) and [found on Wikimedia](https://upload.wikimedia.org/wikipedia/commons/4/44/Grassy_grass_plant.svg).